A Characterization of Multioutput Learnability: Introduction

 Multioutput learning is a problem where an instance is labeled by a vector-valued target.
 This is a generalization of scalar-valued-target learning settings such as multiclass classification and regression.
 Multioutput learning has enjoyed a wide range of practical applications like image tagging, document categorization, recommender systems, an weather forecasting to name a few.
 This widespread applicability has motivated the development of several practical methods \citep{Bayes_mmultilabel, borchani2015survey,mult_label_deep_forest, xu2013multi, RNN_multilabel}, as well as theoretical analysis \citep{multilabel_consistent, optimality_multilabel}.
 However, the most fundamental question of learnability in a multioutput setting remains unanswered.

 Characterizing learnability is the foundational step toward understanding any statistical learning problem.
 The fundamental theorem of statistical learning characterizes the learnability of binary function class in terms of the finiteness of a combinatorial quantity called the Vapnik-Chervonenkis (VC) dimension \citep{vapnik1971uniform, vapnik74theory}.
 Extending VC theory, \cite{Natarajan1989} proposed and studied the Natarajan dimension, which was later shown by \cite{David_Bianchi} to characterize learnability in multiclass settings with a finite number of labels.
-In fact, \cite{David_Bianchi} made an observation that the learnability of multiclass problems can also be characterized in terms of the learnability of each component-wise restriction assuming that the function class maps to canonical basis vectors.
+In fact, \cite{David_Bianchi} observed that the learnability of multiclass function class $\Fcal \subseteq \{e_1, \ldots, e_K\}^{\Xcal}$ can also be characterized in terms of the learnability of each component-wise binary function class $\mathcal{F}_k = \{x \mapsto \inner{f(x)}{e_k}\, :\, f \in \Fcal\}$, where $\{e_1, \ldots, e_K\}$ is the standard basis of $\mathbb{R}^K$ and $\inner{\cdot}{\cdot}$ is the Euclidean inner-product.
 Furthermore, they define an equivalence class of loss functions for the $0$-$1$ loss and characterize the learnability of multiclass problems with respect to all losses in the equivalence class.
 We take a similar approach in this paper.

 Closing the question of learnability for multiclass problems, \cite{Brukhimetal2022} shows that the Daniely-Shwartz (DS) dimension, originally proposed by \cite{DanielyShwartz2014}, characterizes multiclass learnability in the infinite labels setting.
 Similarly, in the online setting, the Littlestone dimension \citep{Littlestone1987LearningQW} characterizes the online learnability of a binary function class and a generalization of the Littlestone dimension \citep{DanielyERMprinciple} characterizes online learnability in the multiclass setting with finite labels.
 As for scalar-valued regression, the fat shattering \citep{BARTLETT1996} and the sequential fat shattering \citep{rakhlin2015online} dimensions characterize batch and online learnability respectively.
 Surprisingly, to our best knowledge, no such characterization of the learnability of multioutput function classes exists in the literature.